 New Word, Production Card, Front Side (Exactly like the cards in the 4th gallery of the book)

 Or, you could easily turn this into a conjugation exercise if you wanted to, by adding the infinitive and perhaps instructions on which case to switch to.
-That turns this into a word form card ("Preterite" is a form of the past tense in Spanish):
+That turns this into a word form card ("Preterite", or "el pretérito" is one form of the past tense in Spanish):

 New Word Form, Production Card, Front Side

 You can go either way; they're both good choices.
 I'd personally go for the first option, the New Word Card, most of the time, unless I'm specifically having a lot of trouble remembering how to conjugate in the past tense and want to focus my attention on that, rather than just memorize the right word to fill in the blank.